GoodScience

 Innovation and solutions in evidence science

-Based on a systems model for real world evidence generation, GoodScience is promulgating methods for optimizing the integrity and value of information in the research process.
-Research with observational data (without formal experimental design and randomization) is conceived as the accurate and efficient transmission of information through a channel of communication (see the epistemologic model below).
-By identifying the numerous sources of entropy (information loss or distortion) in the health research process and applying the best solution set we can create a more efficient, reliable and productive evidence generation system.
-This has very pragmatic implications for optimizing cost efficiency and value generation for any evidence generation endeavor; and ultimately, for outcomes for patients.
+A "systems-thinking" perspective is crucial for the analytic design connecting the data-generating process with the inference-generating process.
+Research with observational data (without formal experimental design and randomization) is conceived as transmission of information through a channel of communication (see the epistemologic model below).
+By identifying the numerous sources of information loss or distortion (noise) in the health research process and applying the best solution set we can create a more efficient, reliable and productive evidence generation system.
+This has very pragmatic implications for optimizing cost efficiency and value generation for any evidence generation endeavor; and ultimately, for improving outcomes for patients.

 Current foci: